bertjiazheng/bertjiazheng.github.io/_pages/about.md

 What's New?
 ======
+* **2022-02**: Faceformer is accepted to [CVPR 2022](https://cvpr2022.thecvf.com/).
+It is the first data-driven approach to identify face loops from a single line drawing.
 * **2021-10**: NonCuboidRoom is accepted to [WACV 2022](https://wacv2022.thecvf.com/).
 * **2021-07**: We release an online platform, [MINERVAS](https://coohom.github.io/MINERVAS/), for massive data synthesis.
 * **2021-03**: Two papers are accepted to [CVPR 2021](http://cvpr2021.thecvf.com/).